ton-blockchain/liquid-staking-contract/tests/ControllerPool.md

 Pool should accept it only from controllers that were minted by this pool with exact approver.
 Tests are need to cover

-Selected interest rate should be greater or eqal to pool's interest
+Selected interest rate should be greater or equal to pool's interest

 Then pool should correctly add the loan to it's list.